New Paths in Old Woods

 - Mariya Potapova: violin

-âI chose to adapt and arrange âDanny Boyâ for Voices In the Wood in memory of our friend and colleague, bassoonist Eric Van der Veer Varner.
+- âI chose to adapt and arrange âDanny Boyâ for Voices In the Wood in memory of our friend and colleague, bassoonist Eric Van der Veer Varner.
 Eric died suddenly while on tour in Thailand with the PEN Trio in October of 2019, and so did not experience our COVID-changed world.
 While the origins of this song are attributed to multiple people, it was English lawyer and lyricist Frederic Weatherly of Bath, Somerset who is credited with writing the lyrics in 1910 and setting them to the tune of âA Londonderry Airâ in 1913.
 One of the most poignant songs in Irish traditional folk literature, âDanny Boyâ has been performed around the world in myriads of instrumental and vocal combinations and remains a perennial favorite among musicians and audiences alike.
-I added original melodic material to fill out the song, and brought in harp, Irish whistle, and violin for color and line. -Amber Ferenz
+I added original melodic material to fill out the song, and brought in harp, Irish whistle, and violin for color and line. -Amber Ferenz - Danny Boy Lyrics:

 Oh Danny boy, the pipes, the pipes are calling